 - A board structure linked to the delivery of strategic priorities with clear terms of reference / areas of responsibility. - Chief Officer's holding managers to account for delivery of the work programme in Performance Development Conferences. - Performance management figures which are published on a dashboard available to all Constabulary officers and staff and the Commissioner, which are updated daily.
-These figures are subject to statistical analysis to identify areas where significant change is occurring. - Monthly meetings between chief officers and their senior management to discuss progress on the work programme. - A Daily Operational Review Meeting which ensures that a tactical level operational resources are continuously prioritised and directed towards meeting force objectives. - Quarterly performance reports which are presented to the Chief Officer Group and the Commissioner's Public Accountability Conference. - Thematic performance reports which are presented to the Chief Officer Group, Collaborative Board and the Commissioner's Public Accountability Conference and published on the Commissioner's website. - An individual Officer Performance Dashboard has been developed and implemented.
+These figures are subject to statistical analysis to identify areas where significant change is occurring.

+- Regular meetings between chief officers and their senior management to discuss progress on the work programme.

+- A bi-monthly report to Chief Officers on progress on the work programme.

+- A Daily Operational Review Meeting which ensures that a tactical level operational resources are continuously prioritised and directed towards meeting force objectives.

+- Six monthly performance reports which are presented to the Chief Officer Group and the Commissioner's Public Accountability Conference.

+- Thematic performance reports which are presented to the Chief Officer Group, Collaborative Board and the Commissioner's Public Accountability Conference and published on the Commissioner's website.

+- An individual Officer Performance Dashboard has been developed and implemented.
 This enables sergeants to quickly view their officers' workload and form the basis of regular one to one performance meetings, improving supervision and productivity.

-- Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) also continuously monitors Constabulary performance against other forces and carries out an annual overarching Police Effectiveness, Efficiency and Legitimacy (PEEL) inspection of the Constabulary together with thematic inspections agreed with the Home Secretary.
-Action plans are developed in response to inspections and are subject to regular review. - User Satisfaction Performance measures are included in the Performance Management Framework.
+- Her Majesty's Inspectorate of Constabulary

+and Fire and Rescue Services (HMICFRS) also

+continuously monitors Constabulary

+performance against other forces and carries

+out an annual overarching Police

+Effectiveness, Efficiency and Legitimacy (PEEL)

+inspection of the Constabulary together with

+thematic inspections agreed with the Home

+Secretary.
+Action plans are developed in

+- response to inspections and are subject to regular review. - User Satisfaction Performance measures are included in the Performance Management Framework.
 The Constabulary also pursues strategies to engage effectively with service users including crime surveys and community meetings, with the aim of better meeting the needs of users.
-A procedure for complaints enables the public to raise concerns about services. - The Constabulary has developed a Quality of Service Action Plan with the aim of improving service delivery and user satisfaction. - The Constabulary has developed a Business Improvement Unit and Strategy with the aim of providing assurance that operational systems and processes are operating effectively to deliver a high quality policing service. - A funding arrangement is in place between the Police and Crime Commissioner and the Constabulary, which clearly defines the purpose of the funding and sets out information and monitoring requirements to ensure funding is targeted on activities that support the priorities and outcomes within the Police and Crime Plan.
+A procedure for complaints enables the public to raise concerns about services. - The Constabulary has developed a Business Improvement Unit and Strategy with the aim of providing assurance that operational systems and processes are operating effectively to deliver a high quality policing service. - A Cumbria Constabulary Improvement Plan (CCIP) which collates all improvement actions from internal and external sources.
+The plan is managed by the Business Improvement Unit, which requests and coordinates progress updates from action owners and reports results to senior management. - A funding arrangement is in place between the Police and Crime Commissioner and the Constabulary, which clearly defines the purpose of the funding and sets out information and monitoring requirements to ensure funding is targeted on activities that support the priorities and outcomes within the Police and Crime Plan.